hashicorp/vault/website/source/guides/operations/mount-filter.html.md

 that each standby is sealed and unsealed with the primary’s unseal keys.
-The secondary cluster mirrors the configuration of its primary cluster's backends such as auth methods, secret engines, audit devices, etc. It uses the primary as the _source of truth_ and ass token requests to the primary.
+The secondary cluster mirrors the configuration of its primary cluster's backends such as auth methods, secret engines, audit devices, etc. It uses the primary as the _source of truth_ and passes token requests to the primary.

 Restart the secondary vault server (e.g. `https://us-central.compute.com:8201`)